 Chairman LEVIN.
-And we will also be writing a letter to the State Department relative to that matter.
+We will also be writing a letter to the DOS relative to that matter.

-In terms of our relations with President Karzai, did we recently work out an agreement with President Karzai in a province where he said that our special operations forces would have to leave within two weeks?
+In terms of our relations with President Karzai, did we recently work out an agreement with President Karzai in a province where he said that our Special Operations Forces (SOF) would have to leave within 2 weeks?
 Did we get that straightened out so that, in fact, we worked out an acceptable agreement, a mutual agreement?

+fact, we worked out an acceptable agreement, a mutual agreement?
 General DUNFORD.
 Mr. Chairman, we did.
 That was the Wardak Province.
-In February, President Karzai had directed that all U.S. special forces be removed from the province.
+In February, President Karzai had directed that all U.S. Special Forces be removed from the province.
 That was as a result of allegations that proved to be unsubstantiated.

 At the time President Karzai gave us that direction, I let the President know that that would be unacceptable both from a force protection perspective and from our ability to accomplish our objectives.
-He afforded us the opportunity to work with the minister of defense and minister of interior and come up with a transition plan for the Wardak Province.
-Since that time, we have removed U.S. special forces from one district inside of that province.
+He afforded us the opportunity to work with the Minister of Defense and Minister of Interior and come up with a transition plan for the Wardak Province.
+Since that time, we have removed U.S. Special Forces from one district inside of that province.
 There are nine districts in the province.
-We removed special forces from one of those districts, and we replaced them with effective Afghan Security Forces.
+We removed SOF from one of those districts, and we replaced them with effective ASF.

 So in honesty, Mr. Chairman, what I told President Karzai when that was over, frankly that turned out to be a model for transition.
 We had broad guidance from President Karzai.
-We were able to work with the minister of defense and minister of interior to transition.
+We were able to work with the Minister of Defense and Minister of Interior to transition.
 It is exactly what is happening across the rest of the country.
 We are in the process of transitioning from provinces, and so this particular incident worked out.
 From my perspective, we have an effective solution.

 Chairman LEVIN.
 I might just note that President Karzai made a statement, and it got huge publicity.
 But when the resolution was achieved by you and the Afghans, it got very little publicity.
-And I am afraid that is too typical of what the media situation is here.
+I am afraid that is too typical of what the media situation is here.

 My final question is on Pakistan.
-You met with General Kayani, the chief of the Pakistan army staff, with-also with Afghan military leaders, I believe.
+You met with General Kayani, the chief of the Pakistan army staff, also with Afghan military leaders, I believe.
 It was a trilateral meeting.
 Can you tell us what your assessment is of Pakistan's current role as to whether they have in any way changed their behavior in terms of ending the safe havens that exist in Pakistan that have been used to attack our forces, Afghan forces?

 General DUNFORD.
 Mr. Chairman, at this point I could only tell you that the rhetoric from Pakistan has changed.
 General Kayani has pledged cooperation.
 We have seen at the tactical level increased levels of cooperation since the fall.
-We did sign a trilateral, tripartite border agreement between Afghanistan and the coalition of Pakistan in November.
+We did sign a trilateral, tripartite border agreement between Afghanistan and the coalition and Pakistan in November.
 We have conducted an exchange of officers.
 I have a Pakistani liaison, flag officer, in my headquarters.
-We have several Pakistanis in our headquarters to deconflict borment on that.
+We have several Pakistanis in our headquarters to deconflict border issues.

-We have seen increased cooperation on the grounds lines of communication as we have tried to move our equipment back and forth through Pakistan.
-And General Kayani has pledged that we will meet with him on a monthly basis individually, and we also will have routine meetings at the trilateral level with Afghan leadership, as well as General Kayani.
+We have seen increased cooperation on the ground lines of communication as we have tried to move our equipment back and forth through Pakistan.
+General Kayani has pledged that we will meet with him on a monthly basis individually, and we also will have routine meetings at the trilateral level with Afghan leadership, as well as General Kayani.